 You advance through your coursework by passing assessments that prove you've learned what it takes to be successful—and you complete those assessments as soon as you're ready, not when a syllabus or semester schedule tells you.

 For one thing, it means you can study and access learning materials on your schedule—after work, on your days off, when the kids have gone to bed, whatever works for you.
 It also means that if you're a fast learner, if you already know the material well from previous experience, or if you have extra time to devote to studying, you can finish this program faster.

 Your time to completion will be uniquely yours.
 But on average, this is a roughly 9-month program at a medium pace.
 If you move faster, you could be done in 6 months; if it takes you a little longer, it could take as long as a year.
 For more details about the program, view the student guide below.

 Yes, you're in the pilot's seat—but you're not flying solo.
 You will have a trusted co-pilot and top-notch crew behind you the whole way.

 Your co-pilot is your Program Mentor, a faculty member with real-world experience in healthcare and proven skills like life and career coaching.
 Your mentor's job is to guide you to success from the day you start to the day you finish.
 You will have check-in calls at least weekly to ensure you're making progress and clear any obstacles standing in your way.

-Your crew is made up of highly trained subject-matter experts known as Course Instructors.
+Your crew is made up of highly trained subject-matter experts known as Instructors.
 These faculty members will work with you one-on-one regularly, and especially any time you're struggling to master a subject or learn a concept.
 They tailor learning to your needs and help bring the course content to life for you.

 And speaking of course content, you'll have 24/7 access to nationally recognized learning resources of the highest quality.
 These resources will deliver job-relevant curriculum designed with input from leading employers, including case-based learning for practical skills application and job readiness.